php-aop/lalr/docs/parsing.md

    nonassociative).
 Note that Dissect doesn't report conflicts resolved using this technique, since they were intentionally created by the user and therefore are not really conflicts.
-Represented by the constant `Grammar::OPERATORS`.
+Represented by the constant `AbstractGrammar::OPERATORS`.

 2. On a shift/reduce conflict, always shift.
-This is represented by the constant `Grammar::SHIFT` and, together with the above method, is enabled by default.
+This is represented by the constant `AbstractGrammar::SHIFT` and, together with the above method, is enabled by default.

 3. On a reduce/reduce conflict, reduce using the longer rule.
-   Represented by `Grammar::LONGER_REDUCE`.
+   Represented by `AbstractGrammar::LONGER_REDUCE`.
 Both this and the previous way represent the same philosophy: take the largest bite possible.
    This is usually what the user intended to express.

 4. On a reduce/reduce conflict, reduce using the rule that was declared earlier in the grammar.
-Represented by `Grammar::EARLIER_REDUCE`.
+Represented by `AbstractGrammar::EARLIER_REDUCE`.

 To specify precisely how should Dissect resolve parse table conflicts, call `resolve` on your grammar: